percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | subdoc      | `rack`     |

-The list of labels [to be ignored](annotations.md#annotations-ignore) by the Operator
+The list of labels [to be ignored](annotations.md#annotations-ignore) by the Operator.

 ### `multiCluster.enabled`